FraI3mega/Demon_Klipper_Essentials_Unified/README.md

 ## :red_circle: Slicer G-code has changed! - 17/04/2026

-The new version of the Machine G-code is v1.4 & it allows ORCA SLAICER USERS to make use of the new Demon Print/Resume Object Avoidance system!
+The new version of the Machine G-code is v1.4 & it allows ORCA SLICER USERS to make use of the new Demon Print/Resume Object Avoidance system!

 This system stops your printer crashing into printed parts when pausing, changing filament & ending the print in printing by object mode.